Milisav415/Public_transit_search/README.md

 - **GraphTest.cpp:**
   Provides a set of tests (using assertions) for validating the functionality of the `RoutePlanner` class.
 This file also demonstrates how to export the graph to a DOT file.

-- **README.md:**
-  This file, which explains the project and provides build instructions.

 ## Build Instructions

 This project requires a C++ compiler that supports C++17.
 You can compile the project using the following command (assuming you are using `g++`):